dockersamples/docker-fifth-birthday/kubernetes-desktop.md

 worker-67ddbf6bf4-zx7hn       1/1       Running   2          2m
 ```

+> Browse to http://localhost:5000 to see the voting page and http://localhost:5001 to see the results, served by Docker containers running in Kubernetes.

-The docker-compose stack file for kubernetes is simple file that defines the services.
+The Docker Compose stack file that you used to deploy the app to Kubernetes is a simple file that defines the services.

 ```
 version: '3.3'